-Thanks to the air fryer’s high-powered convection fan, it makes the food you cook in it—like Air Fryer Zucchini—wicked crispy in a fraction of the time.
+- Thanks to the air fryer’s high-powered convection fan, it makes food wicked crispy in a fraction of the time—just 10 minutes!
+Plus unlike Roasted Broccoli, you don’t need to wait for the oven to preheat.

 5 Star Review